Mitsunee/modern-diacritics/README.md

 latinize("Hêƚƚó, ’worƚd‘!"); // => "Hello, 'world'!"
 ```

 `latinize` uses `removeDiacritics` and `normalizeSymbols` internally.
 They are available separatly for applications where you may not wants to fully latinize strings.
+Options are passed along internally where applicable.

 **Options**: